zerdos/spike.land/CV.md

 Computer Scientist and Mathematician, with a focus on parallel programming and distributed systems.

 # Additional Skills
-Team Collaboration: Proficiency in Agile methodologies, pair programming, and cross-team collaboration.
-Business Acumen: Understand the importance of aligning tech solutions with business goals.
+- Team Collaboration: Proficient in Agile methodologies, pair programming, and cross-team collaboration.▍ Business Acumen: Understand the importance of aligning tech solutions with business goals.
 Backend Development: Significant experience with backend technologies such as .NET Core, MSSQL, AWS, and Docker.